trojanink/University-projects/Project in C_2014/README.md

 Use Data Structures, Lists, Memory(Malloc-Realloc), Structs, Recursion.

-In every folder there is a more detailed description of each project.(Greek langueage)
+In every folder there is a more detailed description of each project in Greek langueage.

 Abstract

 Implementation of a game where the computer chooses two words (of the same length) from the dictionary, and the player tries to find a path from one to the other so that at each step exactly one letter changes,